Vietnam.vn - Nền tảng quảng bá Việt Nam

 Accordingly, Fifth Avenue in New York City - USA still holds the top position as the most expensive retail destination in the world, despite recording unchanged rental growth compared to the same period last year.

-Via Montenapoleone in Milan, Italy jumped to second place while Tsim Sha Tsui in Hong Kong, China dropped to third.
-New Bond Street in London, England and Avenues des Champs-Élysées in Paris, France took fourth and fifth place respectively.
+Via Montenapoleone in Milan, Italy, jumped to second place while Tsim Sha Tsui in Hong Kong, China, dropped to third place.
+New Bond Street in London, England, and Avenues des Champs-Élysées in Paris, France, took fourth and fifth place, respectively.

 Notably, Istiklal Street in Istanbul, Türkiye, rose from 31st to 20th place as inflation caused rents to more than double over the past year.

 Notably, Dong Khoi Street in Ho Chi Minh City also rose one place to 13th.
-The rental price on Dong Khoi Street is 390 USD/square foot/year (about 101 million VND/m2), an increase of 17% over the same period last year.
+The rental price on Dong Khoi Street is 390 USD/square foot/year (about 101 million VND/m2), an increase of 17% compared to the same period last year.

 Giá thuê mặt bằng đường Đồng Khởi (TP HCM) đắt thứ 13 thế giới - Ảnh 1.